 When I first encountered enterprise education it was largely a process of education ‘about’ enterprise and entrepreneurship – we were teaching a reasonably dry and information-heavy syllabus about largely high-tech entrepreneurship and big businesses.
 There was quite a lot of theory and abstract analysis of entrepreneurial activity but little practical content on how to do it.

-That was quickly being evolved into a syllabus that educated ‘for’ enterprise and entrepreneurship; using experiential learning to equip students to create new businesses.
+Enterprise education has evolved into a syllabus that educates ‘for’ enterprise and entrepreneurship; using experiential learning to equip students to create new businesses.
 In fact an interview presentation in 2008 for what later became my current role was on the subject of ‘education for or about enterprise’ (I argued a case for both!)
 This school of education ‘for’ thought ranged from very practical advice on the ‘nuts and bolts’ of registering companies, creating patents, writing profit and loss forecasts and so on to the ‘entrepreneurial life-world’ approach which looked at the attitudes, motivations, skills, and contextualisation of the entrepreneur and their enterprising behaviour.

 This did open doors for enterprise educators to reach new audiences, but access was still by and large limited to programmes of study where entrepreneurship was well-recognised and seen to be a valid exit for students graduating from that degree course.